piglovesyou/graphql-let/README.md

 -   **[Create an issue](https://github.com/piglovesyou/graphql-let/issues/new)**
     if you have ideas, found a bug or anything.
 -   **Creating a PR** is always welcome!
-    -   Running `npm run prepublishOnly` localy will get your local development ready.
+    -   Running `npm run prepublishOnly` locally will get your local development ready.
-    -   Adding test is preferrable.
-But don't hesitate without it, maybe someone else will fill it.
+    -   Adding test is preferable, but don't hesitate without it, maybe someone else will fill it.

 ## License